The RIA billing process is ironic when you think about it.

 Of course, through manual methods there is a tradeoff between time and money.
 You can spend more time getting the process right, but the longer it takes, the more company resources consumed.

-By upgrading technology and/or working with a partner like Empaxis, you'll get a combination of saved time, saved resources, and assurance that your processes will be done correctly.
+By upgrading technology and partnering like Empaxis, investment advisors save time and resources, and they get assurance that the processes will be done correctly.

 Also, think about systems that combine functionality, reducing your costs.
 Are there platforms that combine billing with other features you need?

-Empaxis is in the business to deliver the highest-quality operational experience to investment firms, and we've been doing this for over 17 years.
+Empaxis is all about a delivering a world-class operational experience to investment firms, and we've been doing this for nearly twenty years.

 Check out Empaxis case studies to see how we've helped other investment firms.